-1. Starting at the crown of the head, brush the hair into a section similar to a “half up” hair style, but less hair and higher up.
+1. Starting at the top of your head, brush the hair into a part of hair similar to a “half up” hair style, but less hair and higher up.
 Like this:

-3. Starting at either the right or the left, whichever feels natural for you, cross a section over the middle section.
-I always start with the right strand and move it over the middle section.
-The middle section then becomes the outer right section.
-If you started with the left side, the middle section would then become the outer left section.
+3. Starting at either the right hair strand or the left strand, whichever feels natural for you, cross one of the side sections over the middle strand.
+I always start with the right strand with my right hand and move it over the center section.
+Make sure you’re sectioning off enough hair.
+The center strands then becomes the outer right section.
+If you started with the left piece, or the left section of hair using your left hand, the middle section would then become the outer left section.
 Like this:

 4. Repeat with the opposite side.
-So if you started with the right, now take the left section and place it over the middle section.
+So, if you started with the right piece, now take the left small section of hair and place it over the center section.
 Like this:

 It will look like this:

-6. Keep braiding, but remember to add hair from the bottom hair that isn’t in the braid as you continue.
-If you’re on the right side going to cross over the center, then you will grab hair from the bottom right side.
+6. Keep braiding but remember to add hair from the bottom hair that isn’t in the braid as you continue.
+If you’re on the right side going to cross over the center, then you will grab hair from the bottom right section of hair.
 Same on the opposite side.
 It will start to look like this:

 7. When you reach the half way down point, start asking the person to look down.
-This will keep the French braid tight and will look better.
+If you don’t do this, you can end up with a loose braid.
+This will keep the French braid tight and will look better, especially at the nape of the neck.
 In the picture, I’ve asked her to look down:

-8. When there’s no more hair to add from the bottom, you just continue to braid normally, without adding any more hair.
-When you’ve come to the bottom of the braid, you fasten it with a pony tail holder (click here for the ones I use and love).
+8. When there’s no more hair to add from the bottom, you just continue to braid normally, without adding any more hair, for the rest of your hair.
+When you’ve come to the bottom of the braid by the nape of your neck, you fasten it with hair ties or elastic band (click here for the ones I use and love).
+Avoid using a rubber band because that can damage your hair.
 Voila!
 You’ve just created a French braid!
 Easy right?